Find out How Staying Grounded Can Impact Your Life in a Positive Way

 Stay Grounded Meaning:

-At its core, being grounded and centered means you are in control of your emotions and thoughts and accept the path you’re on.
+At its core, the definition of being grounded and centered means you are in control of your emotions and thoughts and accept the path you’re on.

 Some common expressions for what it means to be grounded include: